 - Kristoffer Wilén (doctoral student in marketing): paper on ethical consumption

-- Ira Haavisto (doctoral student in supply chain management and corporate geography): on the project entitled "Resilience in disaster relief and development supply chains - managing challenges of climate change, urbanization and security"
+- Ira Haavisto (doctoral student in supply chain management and social responsibility): on the project entitled "Resilience in disaster relief and development supply chains - managing challenges of climate change, urbanization and security"

 - Tina Karme (PRME assistant): presenting a first draft of Hanken's PRME (Principles for Responsible Management Education) report which documents the various PRME activities / initiatives at Hanken